austinfsmith/LACC/README.md

 Additional parameters (e.g. publication year, format) may be used to limit the records queried.

-The script uses these holdings list to determine the degree of duplication of materials within the specified parameters for the specified libraries.
+The script uses these holdings lists to determine the degree of duplication of materials within the specified parameters for the specified libraries.

-## Pre-requisites
+## Prerequisites
 * Python 3.6+ : https://www.python.org/
 * A WSKey for the WorldCat Search API : https://www.oclc.org/developer/develop/authentication/how-to-request-a-wskey.en.html
 * Review the OCLC API Terms of Use : https://www.oclc.org/content/dam/developer-network/PDFs/wcapi-terms-and-conditions-20121204.pdf

 ## Using the Script
-First, add your WSKey (see “Pre-requisites”).
+First, add your WSKey (see “Prerequisites”).

 Modify the countries, library_symbols, and lc_classes variables to reflect the parameters of your investigation.
 It’s advisable to keep these lists fairly focused (no more than twenty items per list).
 Longer lists of parameters will dramatically increase the execution time.